 The information listed above is fairly basic but it is not ideal.
 The reason is that it cannot accommodate much functionality such as salary sacrifice or conditional logic used in Award interpretation.
-With basic information we can get things running fairly quickly but we cannot use all of the features of our payROL toolkit.
+With basic information we can get things running fairly quickly but we cannot use all of the features of our PinvoiceR toolkit.

-USE CASE: - This sort of file would involve one large export each week which had many columns. - Existing data would be updated with the changes - Only one file is needed to be created for payroll - New customers need to be set up in payROL
+USE CASE: - This sort of file would involve one large export each week which had many columns. - Existing data would be updated with the changes - Only one file is needed to be created for payroll - New customers need to be set up in PinvoiceR

 Typically an export will have a unique row ID - eg: EmployeeID - we use this to search for the presence of the record and if there is not one we create it.
-If there is one then the changes are propagated to the payROL system.
+If there is one then the changes are propagated to the PinvoiceR system.